 32210

-Old-growth canopy on substantial estate-scale homes — high linear footage per address and willingness to pay for guard installation after a clog event.
+Old-growth canopy on substantial estate-scale homes: high linear footage per address and real willingness to pay for guard installation after a clog event.

 32233

-Coastal salt accelerates aluminum gutter corrosion, and tropical-storm debris drives post-storm cleanup spikes — replacement market layered on top of cleaning.
+Coastal salt accelerates aluminum gutter corrosion, and tropical-storm debris drives post-storm cleanup spikes, layering a replacement market on top of cleaning.

 For operators on shared-lead platforms